Little Bit a Blues: History

 Williams and Summerour played music together under the name of Little Bit A Blues from the early 1990s.
 During their tenure together, they recorded several albums, including for the Smithsonian Folkways label.
 Eric Selby later joined up with Williams and Summerour, completing the trio.

-Their recording, The Best of Little Bit A Blues: Live at B.B.
+Their recording, The Best of Little Bit a Blues: Live at B.B.
 King's Bluesville, on Soul Stew Records reached number one on the Blues411 chart, was nominated for a WAMMIE for Blues/Traditional R&B Recording of the Year as well as received a JIMI Award for Best Live Recording of the Year.

 Williams was a recipient of a 2011 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 Williams was from Takoma Park, Maryland, Summerour from Rockville, Maryland, and Selby from Washington Grove, Maryland.
-Williams died in September 2021, aged 91.
+Williams died on September 20, 2021, aged 91.